mui/material-ui/docs/pages/blog/2023-mui-values.md

 36.

-That's how many words surfaced in our workshop as potential values — or at least, as words to inspire the copywriting process.
+That's how many words surfaced in our workshop as potential values—or at least, as words to inspire the copywriting process.

 Narrowing down the shortlist was both a chance to find the strongest themes to influence team values, and also the chance to stress-test them. 🧪